igknighton/recipe-app/README.md

 Simple Recipe project to practice front end skills

-User can search for a recipe and view ingredients and instructions to make recipe
+User can search for a recipe and view ingredients and instructions

 Api Used: [Meal DB](https://www.themealdb.com/).